quicwg/base-drafts/draft-ietf-quic-recovery.md

 When packet protection keys are discarded (see Section 4.9 of {{QUIC-TLS}}), all packets that were sent with those keys can no longer be acknowledged because their acknowledgements cannot be processed anymore.
-The sender SHOULD discard all recovery state associated with those packets and MUST remove them from the count of bytes in flight.
+The sender MUST discard all recovery state associated with those packets and MUST remove them from the count of bytes in flight.